 How to Check Your MMR in Dota 2?

-- First, launch your Dota 2 game client and go to your profile by clicking on your in-game name on the top left-hand side.
+- First, launch your Dota 2 game and go to your profile by clicking on your in-game name on the top left-hand side.

 Dota 2 Ranks Distribution